-In considering the report the Committee noted that the initial valuation results (as set out in the exempt appendix to the report provided by Hymans Robertson LLP) detailed the contribution rates of the various employers for the period 2022/23 through 2024/25 taking account of the Funding Strategy Statement.
-The whole fund results were focussed on the overall funding level, recognising that various employers would have different funding levels based on past contribution rates and also different levels of risks, with the report presenting the funding position of the London Borough of Brent Pension Fund on the valuation date of 31 March 2022 and outlining the changes and sensitivity in funding position since the last valuation in 2019.
+In considering the report the Committee noted the initial valuation results (as set out in the exempt appendix to the report provided by Hymans Robertson LLP).
+The whole fund results were focussed on the overall funding level, recognising that various employers would have different funding levels based on past contribution rates and also different levels of risks, with the report presenting the funding position of the London Borough of Brent Pension Fund on the valuation date of 31 March 2022 and outlining the changes in funding position since the last valuation in 2019.